-Waterbody: For purposes of the NWPs, a waterbody is a jurisdictional water of the United States.
-If a wetland is adjacent to a waterbody determined to be a water of the United States, that waterbody and any adjacent wetlands are considered together as a single aquatic unit (see 33 CFR 328.4(c)(2)).
-Examples of "waterbodies" include streams, rivers, lakes, ponds, and wetlands.
+Waterbody: For purposes of the NWPs, a waterbody is a "water of the United States."
+If a wetland is adjacent to a waterbody determined to be a water of the United States, that waterbody and any adjacent wetlands are considered together as a sing e aquatic unit (see 33 CFR 328.4(c)(2)).

-FINAL 2017 REGIONAL CONDITIONS
+REGIONAL CONDITIONS: